Welcome To The Blue Ox Bakery!

 Under current conditions, the Blue Ox Bakery will be following state guidelines and CDC guidelines going forward, and will be handling all business dealings according to those current guidelines until further notice!
 We apologies for any inconveniance, however we must put the safety of the communities around us we work in as priority over personal, and individual comfort.
 As a business we choose Community Safety, and the safety of those we directly work with over profits.

-The vision of Blue Ox Bakery is to see a world without hunger or poverty, and to bring an end to social inequality and injustice.
+The vision of Blue Ox Bakery is to see a world without social inequality and injustice across the board.

 WHAT IS A COMMUNITY SUPPORTED BAKERY?